Vietnam in the blink of an eye – a 10-day itinerary

 The last destination is the underground village – the Cu Chi Tunnel.
 This place was the living space of many people, mostly Viet Cong fighters, back in the days of the Vietnam War.
 More than 100km tunnel complex now is the tourism destinations and war memorial park.

 There are two tunnel systems can be touring there: Ben Dinh and Ben Duoc.
 You will yourself experience the tunnel.
-Going into the tunnel, follow the crossing path to see the artefacts and figures, seeing the way people live underground years ago.
+Going into the tunnel, follow the crossing path to see the artifacts and figures, seeing the way people live underground years ago.

 You can try shooting gun in Cu Chi tunnel for a reasonable price